 Operational Risk Management

 This involves managing the risk of losses due to inadequate or failed internal processes, people, and systems, as well as external events.
 Banks use various techniques, such as risk assessment and control frameworks, to manage operational risk.
-Continuous control monitoring in banking must be implemented to minimize or eliminate potential losses.
+Continious control monitoring in banking must be implemeted to minimize or eliminate the potential losses.

 Liquidity Risk Management